baileyp/advent-of-code-2017/common/day-03/README.md

 # Part 2

 The core algorithm ("building" the spiral grid) remains the same, but requires the addition of a hastable to store the grid values.
 The new solution still requires O(n) time but now also requires O(n) space.
+Plus you need a little algorithm to find a square's neighbors.

 # Solutions